practicalli/clojure-web-services/persistent-data-structures/index.md

 ## Sharing data
 It may seem inefficient to create a new copy of a data structure each time, especially when working on very large data structure.
 Clojure creates very efficient copies, by sharing elements from the original data structure.

 ![Persistent data structures - data sharing](../images/clojure-persistent-data-structures-sharing.png)

 > ####Hint:: Clojure manages data internally as a binary tree.
-Read the [Polymathica article on Clojure Perisent Vectors](http://hypirion.com/musings/understanding-persistent-vector-pt-1) for more details.
+> Read the [Polymathica article on Clojure Persistent Vectors](http://hypirion.com/musings/understanding-persistent-vector-pt-1) for more details.